RCA 1802: COSMAC devices

 Although RCA began the development of the COSMAC in the early 1970s, it was some time before they introduced their own products based on it.
 In 1975, a prototype of an arcade game machine with swappable ROMs was experimented with for the coin-op business, but was ultimately abandoned.

 Meanwhile, Weisbecker had adapted the original FRED, known within RCA as System 00 by this time, using the new chipset to produce a greatly simplified single-board system known as then COSMAC ELF.
 Building instructions were described in an article in Popular Electronics magazine in 1976, and an expanded version with various upgrades in a second article in 1977.
 A unique feature of the ELF is that it did not require any read only memory (ROM) for startup, instead, the processor's direct memory access (DMA) system was used to read front-panel switches directly into memory.

 RCA debated whether to introduce pre-packaged versions of the ELF to the market.
 While they debated, further development led to a simplified machine combining the ELF with a new display driver chip, the CDP1861, to produce a game console.
-During this time, Joyce was hired by RCA to write several videogames for the platform, including a quiz-style educational product in partnership with Random House, one of the many companies that had been picked up by RCA's buying sprees.
+During this time, Joyce Weisbecker (Joseph's daughter) was hired by RCA to write several videogames for the platform, including a quiz-style educational product in partnership with Random House, one of the many companies that had been picked up by RCA's buying sprees.

 After a year of discussion, the company eventually decided to release two mass-market products based on the platform, a kit computer known as the COSMAC VIP, and a game console known as the RCA Studio II.
 The machines had been available since 1975, but the Studio II was announced only in January 1977, a couple of months after the Fairchild Channel F became the first cartridge-based machine on the market.
 Both would soon be eclipsed and largely forgotten due to the release of the Atari 2600 later that year.
 RCA canceled the Studio II in February 1978.

 RCA also released a series of modular computer systems, based on the RCA Microboard form factor from the 1802's initial release, up until the collapse of RCA itself.
 These were mainly aimed at industrial applications and systems development, and were highly configurable.